princeton-nlp/Collie/README.md

 After installation you can access the functionalities through `import collie`.

 ## Overview

 There are two main ways to use COLLIE:
-1. Use the [dataset we constructed](#dataset) to compare performance of your prompting/modeling methods to the ones reported in the paper
-2. Write your own constraints; make it harder, more compositional, etc to explore the limits of models and probe failure cases by following the steps in [COLLIE framework](#the-collie-framework)

-There are two main ways to use COLLIE:
 1. Use the [COLLIE-v1 dataset](#collie-v1-dataset) to run your methods and compare to the ones reported in the paper;